QuincyMillerDev/quincyrm-portfolio/docs/rag_content/project-grant-trails.md

 ## Positive Impact / Learnings / Reflection

-Developing Grant Trails was a rewarding full-stack experience at UConn DXG.
+Developing Grant Trails was a rewarding full-stack experience at UConn I3.
 It allowed me to take full ownership of a project, from conceptualization based on a previous iteration to deployment.
 Revitalizing the application to clearly demonstrate the economic benefits of university research grants was impactful.
 Working with Vue.js, Mapbox for geospatial visualization, and Supabase for a modern backend solution within a compressed timeframe significantly honed my rapid development and integration skills.
 Setting up the on-premise Linux server with NGINX provided valuable DevOps experience.
 This project highlighted the power of web technologies to make complex data accessible and understandable to a broader audience, and I'm proud to have delivered a tool that showcases UConn's positive influence on the state's economy.

 ---